GCHQ: THE BREWERY

 When not at the brewery, you’ll find Bob: homebrewing, reading brewing books, listening to brewing podcasts, or watching rugby (Wales, in case you were wondering).

-At the brewery, you’ll find Bob: hidden in his lab doing science, cleaning big shiny things, and, of course, brewing our beers.
+At the brewery, you’ll find Bob: hidden in his lab doing science, cleaning big shiny things, plotting the path of our future brew schedule, and, of course, brewing our beers.

 KELLY: THE BREWSTER

 Kelly’s got a brain for business.
 It comes from her entrepreneurial parents and led her to create dynamic, innovative ventures such as summer favourite The Festival Elderflower Company (perfect for when you’ve had too much beer).

 Brewing is a new one for Kelly though, and she’s having fun learning beer under Bob’s guidance.
 Studying the styles, learning the language and getting insight into the industry to ensure Good Chemistry has great business practices as well as great tasting beers.

 When not at the brewery, you’ll find Kelly: cycling up and down Gloucester Road, or at festivals in the summer months and pubs with bands the rest of the year.

 At the brewery, you’ll find Kelly: elbow-deep in spreadsheets, planning the many and varied events we love putting on, ensuring our teams both at the brewery and the pub are happy, and, of course, brewing our beers.